kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 With this enhancement: The cluster administrator sets the node's `podPidsLimit` to 8192.
-Standard application pods set `spec.resources.limits.pid: "2048"` to stay conservative.
-For my Istio pods, I set `spec.resources.limits.pid: "4096"` to give the Envoy sidecar the headroom it needs.
+Standard application pods set `spec.resources.limits.pids: "2048"` to stay conservative.
+For my Istio pods, I set `spec.resources.limits.pids: "4096"` to give the Envoy sidecar the headroom it needs.
 The kubelet enforces `min(8192, 4096) = 4096`, granting my pod more PIDs without affecting other workloads or requiring a node-level configuration change.

 ### Notes/Constraints/Caveats

 cgroupsv2 only: This enhancement requires cgroupsv2.
-On cgroupsv1 nodes, the kubelet will reject pods that specify `spec.resources.limits.pid` during admission, rather than silently ignoring the field.
+On cgroupsv1 nodes, the kubelet will reject pods that specify `spec.resources.limits.pids` during admission, rather than silently ignoring the field.
 This prevents a situation where the user expects PID enforcement but the node cannot deliver it.

 Lower value precedence: When both kubelet and Pod specify limits, the lower value is enforced.
 This ensures that node-level protections cannot be bypassed by Pod specifications.